Do you think that you have the symptoms of hypothyroidism?

 Most Common Hypothyroid (Low Thyroid) Symptoms in Women:

 Even though the current treatment paradigm may not be ideal for most women you can still evaluate your own symptoms at home to determine if you have hypothyroidism.

-Both sexes have thyroid hormone circulating in their body, but men tend to react different to low thyroid levels than women do.
+Both sexes have thyroid hormones circulating in their body, but men tend to react differently to low thyroid levels than women do.